MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/pixyz-studio.md

 ### Decimate to Quality command

-Use the **Decemate to Quality** command to reduce polygons based on a perceived quality target.
+Use the **Decimate to Quality** command to reduce polygons based on a perceived quality target.
 Consider how each piece of the asset will be used in mixed reality:

 - Is it the focus of the mixed-reality experience?